-Don't buy bac water, it's the simplest thing on the planet to make!
+Don't buy bacteriostatic water, it's the simplest thing on the planet to make.
 When creating bacteriostatic water, I go with the standard 0.9% benzyl alcohol to 99.1% water ratio.
 I wouldn't increase/decrease it without being more knowledgeable about what you're doing than I am in regards to solubility in benzyl alcohol.

 - Insulin Syringe (needed to measure out the benzyl alcohol).